jpcunha4/Node_mongo_api/README.md

 This project was created to help me learn the basics of creating an API using Node.js, Express.js and MongoDB.

-It is intended to cover all the basis of a basic CRUD of users.
+It is intended to cover all the bases of a basic CRUD of users.